Kumu Hina: Synopsis

-Hina Wong-Kalu is a māhū - a Native Hawaiian kumu (teacher), activist and cultural icon.
-She lives her life "in the middle", in between the traditional ways of Hawaii's indigenous, third gender, māhū culture, and as a modern transgender person in contemporary Hawaii, trying to preserve and pass on the indigenous culture to the younger generations.
+Hina Wong-Kalu is a māhū - a Native Hawaiian term for individuals of dual male and female mind, heart, and spirit - who serves her community as a kumu (teacher), activist and cultural icon.
+She lives her life "in the middle", in between the traditional ways of Hawaii's indigenous māhū culture and as a modern transgender person in contemporary Hawaii, trying to preserve and pass on the indigenous culture to the younger generations.
 Māhū were once valued and respected as caretakers, healers, and teachers of ancient traditions who passed on sacred knowledge, but missionaries who arrived imposed their language and religious strictures across the Hawaiian islands, and pushed against this concept.

 During the year covered by the film, Kumu Hina mentors one of the students, Hoʻonani, who also finds herself "in the middle" when she wants to join the all-male hula group in her school.
 The film also follows Kumu Hina's personal life as she seeks a committed romantic relationship with a man from Tonga, and travels into the hills to meet her elders, the traditional third gender māhū who live together on the land and provide her with spiritual guidance.